Buy our dog digital book bundle and prevent common accidents.

 KONG Classic — The Classic Stuffable Toy

-You can stuff a Kong with your dog's meal, small treats, or smearing a bit of xylitol-free peanut butter inside, providing mental enrichment and prolonged play.
+You can stuff a Kong with your dog's meal or small treats or smear a bit of xylitol-free peanut butter inside, providing mental enrichment and prolonged play.
 However, some dogs find the small opening of the Kong and the shape frustrating, as it can be hard to fully "de-stuff" it.
 If your dog gives up on their Kong, consider using a Toppl instead for a food-stuffed toy.
 While the Toppl is an easier food puzzle, it is easier to chew into pieces compared to the Kong for a determined chewer (which is why I recommend the Toppl primarily for food stuffing and not for chewing).

-Kongs come in a variety of sizes as well as rubber types, including the classic for medium chew styles, the puppy Kong, senior Kong, and Kong Extreme for the more destructive chewers.
-Be sure to choose a Kong toy that matches your dog's chewing strength and make sure it's large enough to not choke on or swallow.
+Kongs come in a variety of sizes and rubber types, including the classic for medium chew styles, the puppy Kongsenior Kong, and Kong Extreme for more destructive chewers.
+Be sure to choose a Kong toy that matches your dog's chewing strength and is large enough not to choke on or swallow.

 border collie chewing on kong chew toy 600 canva